TimboKZ/Rammy/README.md

 rammy create <file> <template>
 ```

 Creates a TeX file using the specified template.
+The template can either be a full template name (e.g.
+`latex-common/lecture-notes`), short template name (e.g. `lecture-notes`) or a path to a tex file (e.g. `
+./path/to/template.tex`).

 ------------